emptist/scrapper/README.md

 This project follows MVVM (Model-View-ViewModel) architecture combined with Protocol-Oriented Programming (POP) principles and good separation of concerns:

-- **Models**: Video, Article, SiteStructure data models in VideoAnalyzerCore
+- **Models**: Video, Article, SiteStructure, and SiteAnalysis data models in VideoAnalyzerCore/Models/
-- **Views**: Basic UI with ContentView for minimal GUI interaction
+- **Views**: Modern SwiftUI interface with ContentView and modular components for intuitive GUI interaction
 - **Services**:
-  - **CommandLineHandler**: Manages all command-line operations and argument parsing
+  - **CommandLineHandler**: Manages all command-line operations and argument parsing in WebVideoAnalyzer module
-  - **AnalysisService**: Handles all video analysis operations and result processing
+  - **AnalysisService**: Handles all video analysis operations and result processing in WebVideoAnalyzer module
+  - **Core Services**: Additional specialized services located in VideoAnalyzerCore/Services/
+- **ViewModels**: Dedicated view models in VideoAnalyzerCore/ViewModels/ for business logic and state management
+- **Utils**: Utility functions and helpers in VideoAnalyzerCore/Utils/
-- **App Entry Point**: ScrapperApp as the main SwiftUI App entry point
+- **App Entry Point**: VideoFinderApp as the main SwiftUI App entry point with support for both GUI and command-line modes
-- **Protocols**: Flexible contracts for different implementations
+- **Protocols**: Flexible contracts throughout the codebase for extensibility and testability

 ## Requirements